friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 <br/>

+Run benchmarks always an a Apple Mac Mini M2.
+Its hardware specs are fixed and can be compared with benchmarks you run by your own on this machine.

 ```
 BenchmarkDotNet v0.13.12, macOS Sonoma 14.5 (23F79) [Darwin 23.5.0]
 Apple M2, 1 CPU, 8 logical and 8 physical cores